 Attract New Members By Offering Altitude Training At Your Facility

 The fitness industry is always changing, and one of the newest trends gaining popularity is altitude training.
 Traditionally, this training was done naturally in the mountains, however, thanks to modern technology, we can now create high-altitude environments at sea level.
-This offers the same physical benefits to both elite athletes and everyday gym members, no matter where they are.
+This means that the same physical benefits are on offer to both elite athletes and everyday gym members, no matter where they are located.
 A science-backed method once reserved for elite athletes, simulated altitude training can be made available as an exciting new health tool for your existing gym members.
 It is also a great way to stand out from the crowd and attract new members by offering altitude training at your facility.

 The friendly team at ATS have generously answered some of the common questions they receive from fitness business owners who are considering adding a simulated altitude room to their facility.
 Read on to find out more about;